zdelrosario/datafest2023-tutorials/solutions/01-visualization-solution.md

 smaller, from 0 to 1.2 - How many “spikes” (especially high-count regions of `carat`) can you find in the histogram?
-Where are they located? *Hint* You will **need** to increase the number of `bins` to see all the spikes! - I see about 6 “spikes,” located at: 0.3, 0.4, 0.5, 0.7, 0.9, and 1.0 - Do the spikes tend to be symmetric around their highest value?
+Where are they located? *Hint* You will **need** to increase the number of `bins` to see all the spikes\! - I see about 6 “spikes,” located at: 0.3, 0.4, 0.5, 0.7, 0.9, and 1.0 - Do the spikes tend to be symmetric around their highest value?
 Or do they “taper” to one side? - The spikes are consistently asymmetric; they tend to drop off rapidly towards lower values, but slope gently towards larger values. - What might be the